pietromastropietro/social-app/README.md

 ### Installation

-- Create a postgreSQL database named `socially`

-- Run the .sql script to automatically map the database.

 - Open the command prompt where you wish to save the project and clone the repository:

   `git clone https://github.com/pietromastropietro/socially`